 Microsoft Outlook Web Apps is the online version of MS Outlook.
 When the users try to access Office 365 on a system than their computers, they can access their emails on Outlook Web Access.
 It is accessible in a web browser and uses the same credentials as their Office 365 (now Microsoft 365) accounts.
 In MS Outlook Web App, it is possible to add Office 365 shared mailbox and access using the same credentials.

 You can also establish your Exchange Online account in Outlook Web Access, and it becomes highly important for the business to keep it working.
+However, to avoid any issues resulting in data loss, you can export Office 365 mailboxes to PST.
 Sometimes, when the user tries to log in to OWA, an issue occurs with the cookie set_pback.
 It is an authentication warning related to OWA that stops the account from opening.

 The PBack is session is a cookie that OWA should issue after a successful login.
 If the cookie is not issued, then it will be a login failure.
 So, before logging in to your OWA account, you should enable cookies manually in the web browser.